michamp/michampswat-apiv1/README.md

 Either of the above three commands will install the dependencies contained in the package.json file.

-3. After all dependencies are installed run
+3. After all dependencies are installed run.

 ```yarn run dev```

 ```npm run dev```

+ Either of the above two commands will start the astro server instance.

  4. Open a browser and navigate to ```http://localhost:4321```